cvalencia1991/carro-de-compras/README.md

 To run the project, execute the following command:

-if you are working without doker you can put this commands on the bash terminal
+if you are working without docker you can put this commands on the bash terminal

 ```sh
   bundle install